 It is not hard to see that the above result is optimal.
 For example, consider the case $\ell=5$, $s=3$, $w=4$.
 Take $3$ copies of the wave of size $w=4$: ${ABCDABCD}$, ${PQRSPQRS}$, ${XYZTXYZT}$.
 Arrange them into a stack-like structure (see Figure~\ref{Matchings9}):

 Now, concatenate $\ell=5$ copies of this structure.
 Clearly, we obtain a matching of size $\ell sw=5\cdot 3\cdot 4$ with no line of size $6$, no stack of size $4$, and no wave of size $5$.
-This example can be easily generalized to get the following fact. \begin{prop} For every positive integers $\ell,s$ and $w$ there exists a matching of size $n=\ell sw$ with all lines, waves, and stacks of size at most $\ell,s$ and $w$, respectively. \end{prop}
+This example can be easily generalized to get the following fact. \begin{proposition} For every positive integers $\ell,s$ and $w$ there exists a matching of size $n=\ell sw$ with all lines, waves, and stacks of size at most $\ell,s$ and $w$, respectively. \end{proposition}

-By forbidding one of the three basic structures to be present in $M$ and setting the corresponding parameter, $\ell,s$, or $w$ to 1, we immediately deduce from Theorem \ref{Theorem E-S for LSW} that one of the other two structure of an appropriately large size must be present in $M$.
-For example, in a landscape (i.e.~no nestings) of size $n\ge \ell w+1$ one can find either a line of size $\ell+1$ or a wave of size $w+1$.
+By forbidding one of the three basic structures to be present in $M$ and setting the corresponding parameter, $\ell,s$, or $w$ to 1, we immediately deduce from Theorem \ref{Theorem E-S for LSW} that one of the other two structures of an appropriately large size must be present in $M$.
+For example, in a landscape (i.e.,~no nestings) of size $n\ge \ell w+1$ one can find either a line of size $\ell+1$ or a wave of size $w+1$.
 More interestingly, forbidding an alignment we obtain what we define in Section \ref{twins_am} as permutational matchings which are in a one-to-one correspondence with permutations of order $n$.
 Moreover, under this bijection waves and stacks in a permutational matching $M$ correspond to, respectively, increasing and decreasing subsequences of the permutation which is the image of $M$.
-Thus, we recover the original Erd\H os-Szekeres Theorem as a special case of our Theorem \ref{Theorem E-S for LSW}.
+Thus, we recover the original Erd\H os--Szekeres Theorem as a special case of our Theorem \ref{Theorem E-S for LSW}.

 Finally, we formulate separately the diagonal case of Theorem \ref{Theorem E-S for LSW}.